-Kubota Tractor Australia Pty Ltd, ACN 005 300 621, also trading as Kubota Australia Finance, (‘KAF’, ‘we’, ‘us’, ‘our’) is committed to protecting your privacy and the confidentiality of your personal and credit information (information).
+Kubota Australia Pty Ltd, ACN 005 300 621, also trading as Kubota Australia Finance, (‘KAF’, ‘we’, ‘us’, ‘our’) is committed to protecting your privacy and the confidentiality of your personal and credit information (information).
 In handling your credit information, we are bound by, and comply with, the Privacy Act 1988, the Australian Privacy Principles (APPs) and the Credit Reporting Privacy Code (Code).

 1. Collection and storage of personal information

 We collect information from, and about, you to, as appropriate:

 - respond to your enquiries about our finance products or insurances we can source for you

 - assess your credit application and provide you with the finance you require from us

 - assess the application for finance made by a company of which you are a director